starfederation/datastar-restructure-interim/code/go/site/static/md/reference/plugins_backend.md

 data: selector #foo
 ```

-The `datastar-remove-fragments` event is used to remove HTML fragemts that match the provided selector from the DOM.
+The `datastar-remove-fragments` event is used to remove HTML fragments that match the provided selector from the DOM.

 ```go
 event: datastar-remove-signals